Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Attaching Vise Bottom Bench

-Which, for many, creates a fear of purchasing the wrong vise, not installing it correctly or even having it fall off during use.
+This, for many, creates a fear of purchasing the wrong vise, not installing it correctly, or even having it fall off during use.

 Tip #1: Bench Thickness

-For almost all benches you’ll need a minimum of 1-1/2″ of bench thickness and a 8-inch by 12-inch free area under the bench.
+For almost all benches, you’ll need a minimum of 1-1/2″ of bench thickness and a 8-inch by 12-inch free area under the bar.

-Lacking thickness?
-Add a skirting board or “apron” to the edge of the bench and backing material behind that to support the vise.
+Are you lacking thickness?
+Add a skirting board or “apron” to the edge of the bench and the backing material behind that to support the vise.
 Be sure to use plenty of glue and structural screws.

 Tip #2: Free Area Under Bench

-This one can be a bit more difficult to fix on existing on benches, but for new benches be sure to plan a large enough area to support the vises under-bench mount and screw supports.
+This one can be a bit more difficult to fix on existing benches, but for new bars, be sure to plan an extensive enough area to support the vises under-bench mount and screw supports.

-To avoid any issues later, its best to buy a vise, measure, and then finalize your bench top dimensions.
+To avoid any issues later, buying a vise, measuring, and finalizing your bench top dimensions is best.

-For existing benches, look to see if you can drill into 2×4″ supports or simply replace & upgrade your bench top to support the vise.
+For existing benches, see if you can drill into 2×4″ supports or replace & upgrade your benchtop to support the vise.

 Tip #3: Precision Matters